Domestic Sewing Machines

 - SN located on bed tag in front or back of pillar, in groove under slide plate or on rim of vertical stitch length lever

-Badged machines in advertisements in 1901
+Badged Domestic models found in advertisements in 1901

 with "Domestic Info"